AttacktheDPoint-com/VRNeckSafer-Revival/README.md

 VRNeckSafer tries to help to help virtual pilots flying in VR to not break their neck while trying to check their six.
 It adds an angular offset to the current viewing angle by pressing a joystick button.
-Currently working with IL2 and SteamVR.
+Currently working with IL2 with SteamVR.

 <img src="https://gitlab.com/NobiWan/vrnecksafer/-/raw/master/VRNeckSafer/Release/VRNSv14.JPG">